saharudra/website_jekyll_old/pages/resume.md

             <div class="col-md-11 col-md-offset-.5">
                 <ul>
                     <li>
-                        <span>Working with Prof. Yezhou Yang on Scene Understanding and Disentangled Representations of Natural Images</span>
+                        <span>Working with Dr. Yezhou Yang on Scene Understanding and Disentangled Representations of Natural Images</span>
                     </li>
                     <li>
                         <span>Implementing deep learning models on a Jetson Tk1 mounted on top of a turtlebot.</span>